The library has several new online resources that we’d like you to be aware of:

 Customize the reading experience by adjusting font size, brightness, margins, and more

 Easily return eBooks to your collection when they finish reading

 The EBSCO eBooks app is available through the iTunes App Store and Google Play.

 You will be required to create a separate EBSCO account in order to use this app.

 If you have any questions about the app, please feel free to contact Doug Short at firstname.lastname@example.org

 The Theresa Thompson LibraryScholarship was established to provide financial assistance for currently enrolled students pursuing a two-year degree at the Central Piedmont Community College (CPCC).
 It is made possible through library fundraising projects.
 The deadline for submitting an application for the scholarship is November 6, 2015.

 To be eligible for the CPCC Library Scholarship, applicants must:

 Be a full-time student, currently enrolled in 12 credit hours or more in an approved program leading to a two-year degree.

-Must have completed at least one full-time semester at CPCC within the past two semesters, excluding the current semester, at the time of application and have a cumulative 2.5 GPA or higher from CPCC.
-A copy of your current transcript must be submitted with the application.
+Must have completed at least one full-time semester (a minimum of 12 credit hours) at CPCC within the past two semesters, excluding the current semester, at the time of application and have a cumulative 2.5 GPA or higher from CPCC.
+A copy of your complete CPCC transcript (unofficial) must be submitted with the application.